Table of Contents

 The Differences Between Adrafinil and Modafinil

 Even though adrafinil turns into modafinil inside the body, making them very closely related to each other, the are several significant differences between the two.
-Anyone considering taking either substance should be aware of these differences since, depending on your situation and needs, they will likely be the deciding factor on which you will take.
+Anyone considering taking either substance should be aware of these.
+Depending on your situation and needs, they will likely be the deciding factor on which substance you will take.

 Onset, Half-Life, and Duration